 Do not heat longer than 1 minute, or you will burn the rice/flax.
 And your hand warmer will smell liked it’s been burned — no fun!

 You can put these in your boots to keep your toes warm, too!

 I hear barley is another option for filling these hand warmers, but I haven’t personally tried it.

 P.S.
 Check out my other fun DIY gift tutorials to help you make wonderful homemade and inexpensive gifts for the holidays this year!
-I currently have tutorials on DIY teacup candles, DIY candy cane spoons for coffee/hot cocoa, DIY Sharpie mugs, and DIY bath bombs!
-Coming soon: beeswax ornaments!
+I currently have tutorials on DIY teacup candles, DIY candy cane spoons for coffee/hot cocoa, DIY Sharpie mugs, DIY bath bombs, and DIY beeswax ornaments!